ncase/blog/src/posts/backlog.md

 1) For my own catharsis.
 2) To filter out toxic jerks from my life.
 3) To have a public statement that I wasn't onboard with the toxicity.
 4) To vent about this *one* asshole, holy shit, he's the CEO of an influential climate change lobby, okay? -- and during a conversation where I *opened up to him about my depression*, he called *me* "alt-right adjacent" and "spreading techno-capitalist propaganda" because I *like solar power.* (I brought up solar power's success to try to cheer up my depression.
-Yes, anti-solar environmentalists are common.[^anti-solar-env]) I will note: this guy's a white, middle-age, upper-class former-*professor*.
+Yes, anti-solar environmentalists are common.[^anti-solar-env]) Then, when I foolishly tried to show that I'm always pro-tech, by bringing up that [at the time, in 2020] I still didn't have a smartphone, he retorted that homeless people depend on smartphones.
+By the way, this guy's a white, middle-age, upper-class former-*professor*.
 Did you know the far left is the *richest & second-whitest* group in America?[^rich-white] Fucking organic-champagne leftists, man.

 [^anti-solar-env]: Wally Nowinski (2022), guest post on Noahpinion: [America’s Top Environmental Groups Have Lost the Plot on Climate Change](https://www.noahpinion.blog/p/americas-top-environmental-groups)